Building the Skill and Confidence Levels of Your Struggling Math Students (Grades 6-12)

 - Set the stage for struggling students to succeed in your class, and explore proven ways to increase students’ interest, motivation and achievement in math

-- Receive an extensive digital resource handbook filled with effective teaching strategies, activities, projects, and classroom practices designed to help struggling grades 6-12 math students
+- Receive an extensive resource handbook filled with effective teaching strategies, activities, projects, and classroom practices designed to help struggling grades 6-12 math students

 You are encouraged to bring your own scientific or graphic calculator.
 It is not, however, a requirement to attend the seminar.